Shadow Puppetry and Puppet Show — Magnificent Worlds Across Time Portrayed by Art of Fingertips

 Modern theme shows

-Shadow Puppetry Performace "Journey to the West", One of the Most Classic Ancient Novels
+Shadow Puppets in Performace "Journey to the West", One of the Most Classic Ancient Novels

 Fascinating Legends and Crafts of Ancient Chinese Puppets

-Nowadays, it is not possible to watch ancient Shadow Puppetry and Puppet Show for real, however, we still can have a glimpse of their exceptional crafts from historical records and folklores.
+Nowadays, it is not possible to watch ancient shows for real, however, we still can have a glimpse of their exceptional crafts from historical records and folklores.

 Throughout history, many poets and scholars had described exquisite and lifelike puppets, as well as touching and unforgettable performances.